suveergarg/Faster-RCNN/README.md

 # RCNN

 In this project I implemented MaskRCNN, an algorithm that addresses the task of instance seg- mentation, which combines object detection and semantic segmentation into a per-pixel object detection framework.
-We train the Network on the standard COCO dataset, which has three object classes.
+We train the Network on the standard COCO dataset, which has 80 object classes.

 ### Network Architecture
 ![](images/NetworkArchitecture.png)